-First, let me introduce myself for those of you that don’t know me.
-A lot of my readers here know I craft, but you might not know I make the majority of my money as a small business by selling on Etsy.
+First, let me introduce myself to those of you that don’t know me.
+A lot of my readers here know I craft, but you might not know I used to make the majority of my money as a small business by selling on Etsy.

 What products do you sell for your side-hustle?

 So what do I sell?
 Well, I don’t explicitly sell Cricut crafts, although I do have a few of those in my store.
 A lot of what I sell is my tie dye!
 I make naturally dyed products from home and use them for packaging for those items a lot.
 Why did you start a side hustle?

 Let’s get a bit personal here: I am a huge advocate for mental health because I live it every day.
 I’ve got bipolar disorder which means keeping a steady job is pretty hard.
 My energy levels fluctuate from extremely manic to depressive within days of each other when big events happen, which happens a lot.
 After losing my job for the 4th time in a row, I started really trying to make my small business my main source of income.
 Having the flexibility to have a side hustle at home with a mental health condition, and two small children has really helped me as a friend, mom, and wife.

 What platform do you use to sell your products?

 Etsy is my main source of sales.
 Their built-in SEO algorithms help me sell because people aren’t explicitly searching for my company name (YET!!)
 Back in the pre-covid days I also would do little events which was a lot of fun.
 Putting a face behind the products and showing people your process is super important for a DIY business.
 You need to explain why you’re better than Target.
 No simple task.
 But worth it.

 I am in year 3 of selling products.
 Year 4 of having a blog/small business but I started selling my tie-dye back in 2017.